Futtawuh/EnderCNC/README.md

 * a Dremel higher w the better.(500+w spindel ~Ø55 would be sick tho anything bigger would eat too much cutting area)
 * maybe a limit switch or two?
 * 5mm id 20t pulleys
+* closed loop belt to be updated, same as the M4 extruder

 ## Printed parts: